jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 # Nonprofit Lead Sourcing & Outreach Automation

-Helping Community Healing Zone identify, qualify, and connect with local churches and organizations for clothing donation partnerships.
+A workflow automation case study focused on helping a local non profit identify, qualify, and connect with local churches and organizations for clothing donation partnerships.

 Built to reduce research time, improve outreach quality, and support monthly homeless outreach events in Washington DC.